nightcrawler086/nightcrawler086.github.io/_drafts/switch-to-linux.md

 **iTunes**

-Don't get me wrong here, I'm no lover of the iTunes program.
+Don't get me wrong here, I'm no lover of the iTunes program (I don't hate it either).
 This is really about the iTunes Store.
 If there's an album coming out that I want or a move that I want to buy or rent, I've never had trouble finding it in the iTunes Store.
 Any (new) movie that I want to watch is coming from the iTunes Store.
 Where this can present a problem is with Music.
 I virtually listen to music all day (as long as no one talks to me).

+**Apps**

+This is a general one, but it is worth mentioning.
+For most apps out there today, it's a pretty safe bet that there is a Mac version.
+At the same time, the interfaces are polished and simple.

 ### Top linux laptop options